smitelli/cosmodoc/src/content/topics/dialog-functions/index.md

 {{< boilerplate/function-cref UnfoldPlayerFrame >}}

-{{< lookup/cref UnfoldPlayerFrame >}} is a helper function that draws the dialog frame that is used when the player is speaking to Duke.
+{{< lookup/cref UnfoldPlayerFrame >}} is a helper function that draws the dialog frame that is used when the player is speaking to Duke Nukem.
 It contains no inner content aside from a player sprite image on the right side.
 Returns the X coordinate where text should be placed to appear within the frame.

 {{< boilerplate/dialog-gameplay >}}